JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/making-a-change/index.md

 ## Making a Change to the Java file

-- Let's make a a change to the Java file and see if we get the new message
+6

-- Ctrl x 2 we get the run anything so we can do that
+How do we know this is running the jar file and not simply the class file.

-- Type in helloWorld Java application and JelloWorld JAR
+If we look in the run window, we can see intelligent idea is using the minus jar argument to run the jar file.
+It also shows the full path to a hello world dot jar file.
+Whereas before it showed the fully qualified class name, including the package.
+Finally, just to prove that it works the way we wanted, let's make a change to the Java file and see if we get the new message printed out.

-- Use JAR, it's printed out the new message from the updated JAR file
+If we press control twice, this brings up the run, anything box, which is yet another way to run one of our configurations.
+If we start typing, hello, we can see both our hello world Java application and the hello world jar configuration.
+Let's run the jar configuration.
+It's printed out our new message and is doing it from the updated jar file.